bluecaret/family-cookbook/docs/recipe/baked-ziti.md

   - ziti
   - ricotta
 excerpt: 'Ziti pasta and tomato sauce with all the cheese baked to perfection.'
+noRecipe:
+  - Mix ziti pasta with pasta sauce.
+  - Add to 8x8 dish.
-noRecipe: 'Mix 1/2 box whole wheat ziti pasta with a pasta sauce.
-Add to 8x8 dish with ricotta cheese, then italian blend cheese, then panko crumbs, then parmesan cheese.
-Bake in oven on 350° for 20 minutes.'
+  - Add ricotta cheese, then italian cheese blend, then panko, then parmesan cheese.
-noRecipeOnly: true
+  - Bake at 350° for 20 minutes.
 ---